Effects of cavity birefringence in polarisation-encoded quantum networks: Two-photon remote entanglement

 \subsection{Non-birefringent system}

-We consider the entangler depicted in Fig. \ref{fig:fig1}.
-An emitter-cavity system at node (a) generates the balanced\footnote{For simplicity, we consider the naturally desired balanced entangled state (which maximises entanglement generation rates) without loss of generality on the effects of birefringence.
+We consider the system depicted in the top panels of Fig. \ref{fig:fig1}.
+An emitter-cavity system at Node A generates the balanced~\footnote{For simplicity, we consider the naturally desired balanced entangled state (which maximises entanglement generation rates) without loss of generality on the effects of birefringence.
 The formulation can simply be extended to an unbalanced entangled sate.} emitter-photon entangled state

-where $\adag{}{x}$ is the $x$-polarised photon creation operator at mode (a) of the non-polarising beam splitter, with $x = \{H \textrm{(horizontal)}, V \textrm{(vertical)} \}$.
-The photon's temporal waveform, which has so far not been considered, plays a key role in role in interference based processes, and consequently on entanglement fidelities as we shall later see.
-We incorporate the photons waveform to the emitter-photon state by introducing the \it{photon-wavepacket creation operator} \rm \cite{Loudon:00},
+where $\adag{}{x}$~($\bdag{}{x}$) is the $x$-polarised photon creation operator at Port (a)~(Port (b)) of the non-polarising beamsplitter, with $x\in\{H\textrm{(horizontal)},V \textrm{(vertical)} \}$, and $\ket{0}$ is the photon vacuum state.
+The photon's temporal wavepacket, which has so far not been considered, plays a key role in interference based processes and consequently on entanglement fidelities.
+We incorporate the photons' temporal wavepackets to the emitter-photon state by introducing the \it{photon-wavepacket creation operators} \rm \cite{Loudon:00, Takahashi:prep},